-For each of the groups, we fit a saturated model, by specifying free parameters for the variances and the covariance using two-headed arrows to generate the expected covariance matrix.
+For each of the groups, we fit a saturated model, by specifying paths with free parameters for the variances and the covariance using two-headed arrows to generate the expected covariance matrix.
 Single-headed arrows from the constant one to the manifest variables contain the free parameters for the expected means.
 Note that we have specified different labels for all the free elements, in the two mxModel statements.
-For more details, see example 1.
+The type is RAM by default.